Why Welding Curtains Are Essential for Meeting Staff Safety Standards

 Creating Compliant Welding Bays

-For facilities operating multiple welding stations, such as automotive or metal fabrication plants, modular curtain systems enable several compliant welding bays to be created simultaneously.
-Each station receives its own protective barrier that meets BS EN ISO 25980 standards, creating a permanent segregation solution that protects workers whilst maintaining operational efficiency.
+For facilities operating multiple welding stations, such as automotive or metal fabrication plants, portable welding screens enable several compliant welding bays to be created simultaneously.
+Each station receives its own protective barrier that meets BS EN ISO 25980 standards.
+This creates a permanent segregation solution that protects workers whilst maintaining operational efficiency.

 Protecting Workers And Maintaining Compliance